ahmedcodein/salesware/README.md

 Nevertheless, here are some of the features that the author thinks are important and could be developed in the meantime.

+1. Search functionality on prospect/product/opportunity list page.
-1. Sales Funnel to track expected revenue at the end of each fiscal quarter or by the end of each fiscal year.
+2. Sales Funnel to track expected revenue at the end of each fiscal quarter or by the end of each fiscal year.
-2. Sales revenue estimation by country.
+3. Sales revenue estimation by country.
-3. Sales revenue estimation by industry.
+4. Sales revenue estimation by industry.
-4. Data Analytics to provide additional value to the user.
+5. Data Analytics to provide additional value to the user.
 For instance, having data about how much time in average is required to acquire a customer from the time of creating the Lead up to the time of Closing the opportunity, i.e, the Close stage.

-The first three points could be included in a new app called Dashboard.
-While the fourth could be implemented in a new app dedicated for data analytics. **It is worth noting here that SalesWare Models today support such extensions.
+The points 2, 3, and 4 could be included in a new app called Dashboard.
+The fourth could be implemented in a new app dedicated for data analytics. **It is worth noting here that SalesWare Models today support such extensions.
 Wheres the author considered them already when developing the models from day one**.

 ## 8 Credits